 Your online chat for business can provide tons of insights on your customer’s needs, preferences and concerns.
 Your product and marketing teams will probably find these insights helpful.
 Ideally, you want to group data into big categories:

 Kommo enables you to chat with your potential customers via messengers right in the CRM!
-Try it free for 14 days

 While you know your users are buying certain products, knowing how they utilize them can help you develop better products that respond directly to your customers’ needs.